PhotoBiz, LLC Logo

 Windows (Microsoft/PC Users)

-In the Command Prompt window, type the following command:
+In the Command Prompt window, type:

 ipconfig/flushdns